 • Aussie Traveller

-One of the main benefits of the clips is that once you pull down on them they actually lock and support the drum mechanism in place and make the awning material taunt, preventing it from flapping in the breeze.
+One of the main benefits of the clips is that once you pull them down, it locks and supports the drum mechanism in place.
+Also, it makes the awning material taut, preventing it from flapping in the breeze.

 The awning clips actually lock the drum in place

-The other benefit of locking the drum in place is that it prevents rattles, which in turn will reduce wear and tear on the knuckle of the unit and also on the main shaft and spring.
-Just using ropes, on the other hand, may still allow your drum to rattle and not offer maximum protection.
+The other benefit of locking the drum in place is that it prevents rattles.
+In turn, it will reduce wear and tear on the knuckle of the unit, including the main shaft and spring.
+Just using ropes, however, may still allow your drum to rattle and not offer maximum protection.

 What we thought

-However, with these clips, we found they were very easy to install.
+With these clips, they are very easy to install.
 You didn’t need to spend hours undoing and doing up things.
-They fit into place very easily, which is great, because in most cases, if something takes too long to do, most people just won’t do it.
-Most campers we showed loved them with the exception of a few die-hards that still feel that using a simple rope method will do the trick.
+They fit into place very easily, which is great.
+In most cases, if something takes too long to do, most people just won’t do it.
+Most campers we showed loved them.
+The exceptions are a few die-hards that still feel that using a simple rope method will do the trick.
 To them, we leave off with the following thoughts.

 If the wind is too strong, don’t risk anything, Just take the time to wind your awning in.
-Awnings are expensive to replace, so is the excess on your insurance.
+Awnings are expensive to replace including the excess on your insurance.
 For only $25, or less if you are a FRC Premium Club Member, you can save a whole lot of pain.

 Where can you get them?

 We are proud to add the RSG Awning Clips into the Full Range Camping online store.
-Follow the link below to the store to get your set and remember, as always, we will look after our Premium Club members with a special offer.
+Follow the link below to the store to get your set.
+Remember, as always, we will look after our Premium Club members with a special offer.